lewagon/data-setup/WINDOWS_target.md

 Once again, quit **all your opened terminal windows** (Cmd + Q) and restart one.

 To check if this worked, run `python --version`.
-If you see `3.7.7`, perfect!
+If you see `3.8.5`, perfect!
 If not, ask a TA that will help you debug the problem thanks to `pyenv versions` and `type -a python` (`python` should be using the `.pyenv/shims` version first).

 ---

-:thinking: Why aren't we using the latest `3.8+` Python version?
+:thinking: Why aren't we using the latest `3.9+` Python version?
 Good question!
-For now, Python 3.8 is [not supported by Jupyter](https://github.com/jupyterlab/jupyterlab/issues/6487) which is a key tool in Data Science.
+For now, Python 3.9 is not supported by pyenv `pyenv install --list`.
 Let's be patient and be thankful of the open-source community work!

 ---